 A tatami is a type of mat used as a flooring material in traditional Japanese-style rooms.
 Traditionally made using rice straw, the size of a room is measured in how many tatami mats that would fit it, e.g. an 8-mat room or 16-mat room.
 Footwear should be removed before stepping onto tatami.
 The minimalistic room usually has room dividers or Shoji Screens to add style and to separate the sitting area.
 Low tables are used in the traditional sitting area since sitting on the floor is common practice.
 During the colder months of the year, heatable low tables (kotatsu) are popular.
 They are covered by a blanket and heated underneath.
 Futon mattress are laid out at night on the tatami mats when it is time for bed and stored away during the day.

-The best meal and the highlight of our entire trip was the Kaiseki meal prepared for us in house.
-After we changed into our cotton Yukatas we were led into a private dinning room for a very special meal.
+The best meal and the highlight of our entire trip was the Kaiseki meal prepared for us inhouse.
+After we changed into our cotton Yukatas we were led into a private dining room for a very special meal.

 What we loved about our stay at Kanamean

 We loved our stay at Kanamean even though some in our family had some initial reservations on sleeping on the floor – we found the futon mattresses quite comfortable.
 Our host meticulously prepared everything for us from our meal to our beds at night and helped ship our bags to Tokyo – took care of us with genuine sincerity and great care.
-They brought us yukatas (in our sizes) with fan prints that pay homage to history of the Honeyanocho district – everything little things was so thoughtfully done.
+They brought us yukatas (in our sizes) with fan prints that pay homage to the history of the Honeyanocho district – everything little things was so thoughtfully done.
 Japanese people really strive to look after their guests without their guests needing to express their desires verbally.
+Absolutely the Best Experience and the Best Ryokan in Kyoto!
 We loved that about our stay and was the highlight of our Japan trip!

-Why you must stay in an Ryokan for at least a night
+Why you must stay in a Ryokan for at least a night

 Just like experiencing local food you have to experience the other elements of Japanese culture and customs like living in a room with Tatami floors and taking an Onsen hot spring bath.
 Even if you don’t stay at Kanamen you can find other Ryokans in Kyoto in different budgets that offer an equally authentic experience.
 In Japan, there is a proverb: “Go ni itte wa go ni shitagae” – which literally means, “When in a village, do as the villagers do”, which is equivalent to the English proverb, “When in Rome, do as the Romans do”.
 Hope you get to experience the authentic Japanese hospitality on your trip to Japan!